gjr80/weewx-highcharts/readme.txt

         [[[CheetahGenerator]]]
             HTML_ROOT = public_html/json

-6. Start weewx:
+6. Start WeeWX:

-    sudo /etc/init.d/weewx start
+    $ sudo /etc/init.d/weewx start

 	or

-    sudo service weewx start
+    $ sudo service weewx start

+    or

+    $ sudo systemctl start weewx

-This will result in the Highcharts for weewx JSON data files being generated during each report generation cycle.
+This will result in the Highcharts for WeeWX JSON data files being generated during each report generation cycle.
 A default installation will resulting in the generated JSON data files being placed in the $HTML_ROOT/json directory.
-The Highcharts for weewx installation can be further customized (eg units of measure, file locations etc) by referring to the Highcharts for weewx wiki.
+The Highcharts for WeeWX installation can be further customized (eg units of measure, file locations etc) by referring to the Highcharts for WeeWX wiki.